weronikazak/weronikazak.github.io/blog/_posts/Cryptocurrency/2021-08-01-Technical_Analysis.md

 It's also important to remember, that technical indicators are not the be-all and end-all of cryptocurrency trading, and keeping the fundamentals in mind will go a long way, to helping make sure you see more green, than red over the long term.

-There's a lot more to cryptocurrency trading however - Sentiment analysis, whale movements, fibonacci retracements, etc.
+There's a lot more to cryptocurrency trading however - Sentiment Analysis, Whale Movements, Fibonacci Retracements, etc.

+But that's for another time.

 -------------